Great Lawn Garden

-The Great Lawn was donated by the Kresge Foundation in 1990 and was renovated in February 2009, then again in 2016 with Bermuda 'TifTuf.'
-Horticulturalists continuously strive to make environmentally conscious decisions about products used to care for the lawn.
+The Great Lawn was donated by the Kresge Foundation in 1990 and renovated in February 2009, then again in 2016 with Bermuda 'TifTuf.'
+Horticulturists continuously strive to make environmentally conscious decisions about the products used to care for the lawn.

-Nestled near the west corner of the Dorothy Chapman Fuqua Conservatory just off the Great Lawn is Palm Corner, featuring palms hardy to north Georgia, while on the opposite side is the Conifer Garden.
-This celebrated collection demonstrates the diversity of conifers and how they grow in the southeast.
-The palms are layered: large Trachycarpus, Windmill Palm, in the back, shorter needled palms, Rhapidophyllum, in the middle; 6-7 foot palms, Sabal and Palmetto in the front.
-Viburnum nudum, or Smooth Witherrod, can also be found with beautiful pink and blue fruits in August.
+Nestled near the west corner of the Dorothy Chapman Fuqua Conservatory, just off the Great Lawn, is Palm Corner, featuring palms hardy to north Georgia; on the opposite side is the Conifer Garden.
+This celebrated collection demonstrates the diversity of conifers and how they grow in the Southeast.
+The palms are layered: tall Trachycarpus (windmill palm) in the back; shorter needle palms (Rhapidophyllum) in the middle; and 6- to 7-foot palms (Sabal and Palmetto) in the front.
+Viburnum nudum, or smooth witherod, can also be found here, bearing pink and blue fruits in August.

 These hardy plants complement the non-hardy collections found in the Conservatory.